 Guidelines and Procedures

 - Submit no more than two proposals, either as a lead presenter or copresenter.
 We ask that you obtain consent before you list other individuals as copresenters and provide their contact information.

 - As a lead presenter, you're responsible for sharing with your copresenters all information you receive from College Board staff about conference policies and logistics.

-- All session titles and descriptions, along with presenter names, job titles, and states, are part of the official conference program and will be edited for consistency and accuracy.
+- All session titles and descriptions, along with presenter names, job titles, and states, are part of the official ACCUPLACER Spotlight Series and will be edited for consistency and accuracy.

-- All proposals will be reviewed by the ACCUPLACER National Conference Planning Committee.
+- All proposals will be reviewed by the ACCUPLACER team.

-Keep in mind that because of the need for a balanced program and because of time and space limitations, not all qualified proposals can be accepted.
-If your proposal isn't accepted for this year's conference, please consider submitting one next year.
+Keep in mind that because of the need for a balanced series and because of time limitations, not all qualified proposals can be accepted.
+If your proposal isn't accepted for this year's series, please consider submitting one next year.

-Note: Session proposals promoting the purchase of books, materials, or services won't be considered for the conference program.
+Note: Session proposals promoting the purchase of books, materials, or services won't be considered.

-The ACCUPLACER National Conference Planning Committee will review all proposals and notify you of its decision on your proposal by April 16, 2021.
+The ACCUPLACER team will review all proposals and will notify you of its decision on your proposal by May 31, 2021.